 The pair currently make a dozen different wines under the Somos label, including one from Mexico, called ‘The Nebbicholo’.
 “This comes from the vineyards Mauricio planted in Ojos Negros and is a co-ferment of nebbiolo, malbec and syrah,” says Caldwell.
 “The wine is very unique and very aromatic with heaps of wild thyme and smoky almost mezcal notes.”

-Aside from varietal bottlings of vermentino, cortese, barbera (as a rosé), mencia, a pair of aglianicos, cabernet franc, an orange wine from verdelho and a pét-nat, there are the two “Little Wines”, which are eccentric red and white blends that utilise a patchwork of sites stitched together with a broad range of techniques, with the varietal composition and techniques always changing with the vintage.
+Aside from varietal bottlings of vermentino, cortese, barbera (as a rosé), mencia, pinot meunier, aglianico, cabernet franc, an orange wine from verdelho and one from viognier, plus a couple of pét-nats, there are the two “Little Wines”, which are eccentric red, ‘Tintito’ and white blends, ‘Blanquito’, that utilise a patchwork of sites stitched together with a broad range of techniques, with the varietal composition and techniques always changing with the vintage.

-“The greatest challenge is presenting alternative varieties to a wine drinking public that may be unfamiliar with them,” says Caldwell.
+However, the challenge of presenting alternative varieties and styles to a wine drinking public unfamiliar with them is still somewhat of a challenge, says Caldwell.
 “Similarly, wine styles such as extended skin-contact orange wines, pét-nats and carbonic maceration light reds are not the norm in the broader wine market.
 We approach each wine as if it will be drunk not just by people in the know, but people exploring the styles and varieties for the first time.
-Each winemaking decision is taken to enhance the wine, not the talking points.
-If a red wine doesn’t need whole bunches, it doesn’t get whole bunches.
-If a white is meant to be fresh and crisp, we don’t use barrels, or skin contact, for example.
-Each technique is considered, and if it will make the wine more stylistically appropriate, we will do it.
-If it won’t, we won’t do it.”
+Each winemaking decision is taken to enhance the wine, not the talking points.”